Skip to content

 Enable Toggle to activate this MWAN interface entry

-Weight Relative traffic share among interfaces with the same metric.
-A weight of 2 receives twice the sessions of a weight of 1
+Weight Relative session share among interfaces with the same metric.
+Weight 2 carries twice the sessions of weight 1

 Tracking Enable link health monitoring via ICMP ping

-Track Host IP address to ping for health checks — typically the ISP default gateway
+Track Host IP address to ping — typically the ISP default gateway

 Interval (s) Ping interval in seconds (default: 5)

-Attempt Number of consecutive failed pings before the link is declared down (default: 5)
+Attempt Consecutive failed pings before declaring the link down (default: 5)

 Click Continue after each entry.
 Repeat for all WAN interfaces.